The best smartwatches for nurses offer several features useful to these healthcare professionals.

 Fitbit recently published a study that analyzed the resting heart rates of 10 million Fitbit users worldwide.
 Fitbit offers not only great features but also customization features.

-One of the downsides of the Fitbit Ionic is it’s not OS compatible with all smartphones.
+One of the downsides of the Fitbit Ionic is it’s not compatible with all smartphones.
 Fitbit doesn’t send notifications unless it’s paired with a compatible smartphone.
 It works on pure Android.

 4. Apple Watch Series 6